soulwing/prospecto/map-support-outline.md

+## Template Support for Maps

-## `mapOfValues`
+### `mapOfValues`
 In the template, this works like `arrayOfValues`, except that the corresponding model type is a Map instead of an array or other Collection type.

-It doesn't support children, and the resulting view is structure containing the key value pairs from the map.
+It doesn't support children, and the resulting view is structure containing the key-value pairs from the map.
 The maps and arrays in the map are recursively evaluated; other objects are converted to simple value types.
 Registered `ValueTypeConverter` objects should be used to convert value types in a map, just as they are currently used to convert value types in an array.

 > The current implementation of `arrayOfValues` should also modified such that maps and arrays are recursively evaluated in the same manner.